Online learning is quickly becoming the new normal…

 5. Understand Yoga Alliance and the yoga certification you receive.

 Yoga Alliance is a private, nonprofit entity that is optional for teachers to pay to join.
 Many yoga teacher training courses boast their Yoga Alliance affiliation, though it is rarely worth the extra cost.
-If you choose to sign up, you have to pay membership fees every single year in exchange for using the RYT acronym after your name.
+If you choose to sign up, you have to pay membership fees every single year in exchange for using the RYT acronym after your name and having access to their membership benefits.
 Many successful yoga teachers choose not to do this, others do.

 Yoga Alliance is not sanctioned by any local, state, or federal government, but many people still look to as a sign of legitimacy.